 I was determined to find a dupe, but in the end nothing but the original would do.

-The experience happened at Cosmetics a la Carte (a brand I haven’t bought from before).
+The experience happened at what is a viagra (a brand I haven’t bought from before).
 The items in question were two neon lipglosses and a flush blush.

 What Miss Candy wants, Miss Candy gets (apart from the Gay men):